benchopt/benchopt/doc/tutorials/add_solver.rst

 We define a ``get_result`` method to pass the result of the ``run`` back to the objective.

-Here we simply define a method that returns the solution as dictionary since we are not post processing on the solution.
+Here we simply define a method that returns the solution as a dictionary since we are not post-processing on the solution.

 .. code-block:: python